BhupendraNNU/Birefringence-Calculation/README.md

 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache-2.0 License.
 See the LICENSE file for details.

 Author: BhupendraNNU
 If you use this work, please credit the author.